 The 30 Worst Supermarket Cookies in America

-You know they're not exactly Oscar winners, but just how poorly produced are your go-to favorite cookies?
-Even though they're not good for you, because these wafers are often not much more than empty calories and sugar (and they lack the satiating fiber, protein, and healthy fats that tell our bodies "You're full!"), the magnetic pull of the cookie sleeve drags you back, even after the second, and fourth… and sixth bite.
+You know those movies aren't exactly Oscar winners, but just how poorly produced are your go-to favorite cookies?
+Even though they're not good for you—these wafers are often not much more than empty calories and sugar (and they lack the satiating fiber, protein, and healthy fats that tell our bodies, "You're full!")—the magnetic pull of the cookie sleeve drags you back, even after the second, and fourth… and sixth bite.
 Think about it like this: How many times have you gallantly made it through the 1 hour and 39 minutes of Adam Sandler in 50 First Dates?

 While these supermarket cookies might satisfy your sweet tooth, they are packed with an astounding amount of calories, fat, sugar, and loads of harmful additives.
 The next time you're shopping for a guilty pleasure, be sure to steer clear of these frankencookies.
 And while you're at it, avoid these 150 worst packaged foods in America, too!

 These cookies are just filled with corn syrup, caramel color, and artificial flavor.
 If you're looking for that fresh-from-the-oven taste, go for something with an ingredient list that contains actual ingredients—not a laundry list of processed ones.

 RELATED: The 7-day diet that melts your belly fat fast.